 - You can tie SMS marketing with other forms of marketing for even more effectiveness.

 - You can use SMS to communicate in a direct way that isn’t possible with some other formats.
+You can send mass text messages to cover your global audience.

 Each brand has slightly different experiences, but there are many ways in which SMS marketing can form an integral part of your marketing.